Celebration honours N.B. teen who inspired online kindness movement

 "We pray #BeccaToldMeTo will live on," the family said.
 "Keep her dream alive, and our beloved Becca will live forever.
 Be kind."

 On Monday, hundreds of members of a Facebook group dedicated to her movement said they had turned on their porch lights Sunday evening in her honour, in places like California, Texas, Florida and across Canada.
-Many commented that they would continue to fulfill Schofield's final request.
+Many commented that they would continue to fulfil Schofield's final request.

 Savoie said Schofield spent much of her time in the last two months sleeping, sometimes for 24 hours a day.